Matt99170/ST558-Project-4/README.md

 # ST558-Project-4

 The goal of this App is to create a nice looking shiny app that can be used to explore data and model it.
+I call this App the Diabetes App because it analyses a diabetes data set and uses a logistic regression model to predict whether or not a person may have diabetes.

 This dataset is originally from the National Institute of Diabetes and Digestive and Kidney Diseases.
 The objective is to predict based on diagnostic measurements whether a patient has diabetes.
 In particular, all patients here are females at least 21 years old of Pima Indian heritage.
 The variables are as follows;